 A managed VA service has hundreds of VAs with experience with just about every tech platform businesses use.
 CRMs, marketing automation platforms, prospecting tools, calendaring, travel planning, expenses and invoicing, and more.

-If a VA needs some training or a refresher course, that's on the service provider.
-With an unmanaged VA service, any gaps in knowledge or experience are on you.
+If a VA requires training or a refresher course, the responsibility falls on the service provider.
+With an unmanaged VA service, any gaps in knowledge or experience are your responsibility.

 Managed virtual assistants aren’t for everyone.
 Here are some of the reasons a managed service might not work.